akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 ### Custom linear operators using GraphStage

-GraphStage allows for custom linear processing stages through letting them have one input and one output and using `FlowShape` as their shape.
+To define custom linear operators, you should extend `GraphStage` using `FlowShape` which has one input and one output.

 Such a stage can be illustrated as a box with two flows as it is seen in the illustration below.
 Demand flowing upstream leading to elements